KevinAst/dmrst/pkgs/server/src/auth.md

       creation time.
 This means that all messages from a given socket have the authority of it's associated user/device.

-      Keep in mind that the user content associated in a socket can change over time.
+      Keep in mind that a socket connection out-lives a given user sign-in.
+This socket connection is established for the duration of the app, and the user can change over time _(through sign-in/sign-out)_.
+As a result, the user content associated in a socket can change over time.
 The user may start out as an authenticated user (John Doe), but if they sign-out, the user object morphs into a "guest" user.

-      - Using the real-time socket protocol, these User changes are dynamically reflected on all clients (browser windows) of a given device.
+      > Using the real-time socket protocol, these User changes are
+      > dynamically reflected on all clients (browser windows) of a
+      > given device.

     - The server maintains bi-directional relationship between Device(User)/Socket(window)